basarbk/GameOfThree/Readme.md

 This project requires `Java 8` and [maven](http://maven.apache.org/) for building it.

-Frontend javascript codes are build with npm scripts.
-Maven is taking care of it with [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin)

->Frontend inclusive build would take longer time.
-If you don't care about npm installation and build steps, switch to the branch `frontend-prebuild`.
+Frontend is already build in this branch and added to the folder structure of spring boot project.

 Execute following command to start build process
 ```